dohlee/protstruc/README.md

 This package, `protstruc`, provides an easy-to-use interface to handle a batch of protein structures, while specifically designed for deep learning applications based on PyTorch.
 `protstruc` provides various features including:

-- Computing geometric features of a protein structure (e.g., pairwise distance matrix, backbone dihedrals, backbone orientations, backbone translations, pairwise dihedrals and pairwise planar angles)
+- Computing geometric features of a protein structure

-- Manipulation of protein structures (e.g., selecting specific chains, selecting specific residues, rotating the structure, translating the structure, zeroing the center-of-mass, etc.)
+  - pairwise distance matrix
+  - backbone dihedrals
+  - backbone orientations
+  - backbone translations
+  - pairwise dihedrals
+  - pairwise planar angles

+* Manipulation of protein structures
+  - selecting specific chains
+  - selecting specific residues
+  - rotating the structure
+  - translating the structure
+  - zeroing center-of-mass
+  - diffusing (adding Gaussian noise) atom 3D coordinates

 There are many options to initialize the core data structure for a batch of protein structures, `StructureBatch`: